itza2k/DualClutch-HackHustle/README.md

 - **Event Awareness:** Automatically adjusts based on both scheduled (e.g., concerts) and unexpected events (e.g., road closures).
 - **Optimization Engine:** Ensures optimal vehicle dispatching to balance demand and minimize commuter wait times.

+---
+### Note: This serves only as a reference example.
+Innovative ideas and unique implementation techniques are highly encouraged and warmly welcomed!